MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.memory/README.md

 ## Status

-Stable on Android; not yet supported on iOS.
+Stable on Android and iOS.

 ## Caveats